 “I’m sorry, but Robbie?”
 Gwen couldn’t hold her laugh back from behind her hand anymore, transforming into a full on laugh.
 The man laughed along with her and put down his book, storing it in the glove compartment and smirked at Rob as he sulked in the passenger seat.

 “Turn that frown upside down Robster,” Mr William’s smiled, his eyes lighting up with his pleasure.

-“I have got to say, I’m loving the nicknames Mr William’s,” Gwen smiled back at him and caught his eye through the mirrors.
+“I have got to say, I’m loving the nicknames Mr. William’s,” Gwen smiled back at him and caught his eye through the mirror.

 “No need for the formalities Gwen, just call me Beck.
-Rob has told me a lot about and by the sounds of it you’re a lovely lady,” Gwen just preened under Mr – Beck’s words, Rob just blushed and then wacked his head against the dash board, muttering that he just wanted the car ride to end.
+Rob has told me a lot about and by the sounds of it you’re a lovely lady,” Gwen just preened under Mr – Beck’s words, Rob just blushed and then whacked his head against the dashboard, muttering that he just wanted the car ride to end.